 - Existing informal custody agreements, if applicable

-- Alcohol or drug use / past instances of domestic violence
+- Alcohol or drug use / past instances of domestic violence or abuse

 - The ability of each parent to financially support the child